Wouldn’t it be great to work from home? How about a cozy café?

 What if you had total freedom to choose where to work?
 Doesn’t that sound like a breath of fresh air?

-I can give some insight on that as a Spreaker teammate, where remote-working, or telecommuting, is the mot du jour.
-In the past year, I’ve encountered remote working’s both pros and cons head on, with some aspects of this working style being totally surprising.
+Let me give you some insight on that as a Spreaker teammate, where remote-working, or telecommuting, is the mot du jour – there are both pros and cons, with some aspects of this working style being totally surprising.

-In case you didn’t know, Spreaker’s team is scattered across the globe, mainly in Europe (Spain, Italy, Germany, and Lithuania), as well as the United States (Seattle).
+In case you didn’t know, Spreaker’s team is scattered across the globe, mainly in Europe (Spain, Italy, Germany, and Portugal), as well as the United States and Argentina.
 Some of us work in co-working spaces, or shared offices, with others preferring the comfort of their own homes.
-Personally, I work in a co-working space in Berlin.

 No more talking!